Plastic Coffee Cup Pollution

 6. Reusable Cups

 What’s wrong with reusable cups?
-When we ditch take away coffee cups, there’s nothing much to lose.
+When we ditch takeaway coffee cups, there’s nothing much to lose.
 In fact, there’s more to win.
 We have a lot of reusable replacements for these good-for-nothing single-use plastic waste.
 Reusable plastic cups are good, but ceramic and glass cups are even better!
 We even have a reusable travel coffee cup using our reusable coffee cup for a year can reduce greenhouse gas emissions by 37-47%, save freshwater waste by 68-85%, and reduces wasted cups in the landfills by about 91-92%.
 Isn’t that amazing?
-Now go get a reusable cup, okay?
+Now go get a reusable cup and reduce coffee cup pollution today!

 7. Responsible Cafes